Arsalan22as/UGC-Agent/README.md

 ## Demo

-Watch the demo video below to see UGC-Agent in action:
+Watch the demo by clicking on the video below to see UGC-Agent in action:

 [![Watch the video](https://img.youtube.com/vi/IHPYVnp3aXg/hqdefault.jpg)](https://youtu.be/IHPYVnp3aXg)